 We learned more than ever about the details and varieties of, and difficulties for, the RNA World and other origin-of-life theories.
 Koonin admits, "The difficulty of the problem cannot be overestimated" (p 329).
 Yet he is hopeful.
 How hopeful?
 "We are even starting to develop scenarios for the origin of cells that may go beyond sheer speculation" (p 401)!
 His own speculations include a "Many Worlds" construct in which our biological world is vanishingly unlikely — the weak anthropic principle, he says (p 384).
 Please remind us, why is panspermia considered so outrageous?
 Nevermind.
 We were tremendously edified by The Logic of Chance.
 But also discouraged.
-Apparently, no amount of difficulty weakens darwinism's faith enough to admit alternatives like cosmic ancestry.
+Apparently, no amount of difficulty weakens darwinism's faith enough to admit for consideration alternatives like cosmic ancestry.

 Eugene V. Koonin, The Logic of Chance: The Nature and Origin of Biological Evolution, ISBN-10: 0-13-254249-8, FT Press, 31 Aug 2011.